magicalcows/mooforms/README.md

 | `validateRespect` | No | (none) | Anon function that must return a respect validator.
 The validator's assert method will be used.
 This options is likely to change, use with caution! |

 ### Configuring `options` for `select`, `checkboxes` and `radios`.
 Array entries with string-based keys will have the key used as the value of the option/radio/checkbox, and the key's value will be the text/label.
 When the key is an integer then the key's value in the array will be used for both the value of the option/radio/checkbox and the text/label.
-If you need to use numbers as values, be sure to define them as strings - or if you'r getting numeric IDs from a database, cast them to strings: `$record['id'] = (string)$record['id'];`.
+If you need to use numbers as values, be sure to define them as strings - or if you are getting numeric IDs from a database, cast them to strings: `$record['id'] = (string)$record['id'];`.

 ### Validating with a `validate` function:
 Anonymous validation functions will receive $value, $allFormData, $formInstanceReference.
 The function should perform validation and throw